BaseMax/FirstSymfony/README.md

 Create a new project using `composer create-project symfony/skeleton`.

-And install `composer require symfony/maker-bundle --dev` to easily add entity files.
+And install `composer require symfony/maker-bundle --dev` and `composer require orm` to easily add entity files.

 Next: